goghoti/goghoti/README.md

 - 🌱 Currently learning osint & malware analysis automation
 - 💞️ Looking to collaborate on rule respositories/detection logic creation
 - ⚡ Content posted to this github does not reflect my employers opionion or status
-- 👨‍💻 Security will always be a passion the goal of this page is to give back to the community
+- 👨‍💻 Security will always be a passion the goal of this page is to give back to the community.

 <br />